MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

     lein deps
     lein uberjar

-This results with a .jar named `static-app.jar` in the `target` directory, which can then be moved into a fresh site repo:
+This results in a .jar named `static-app.jar` in the `target` directory, which can then be copied into a fresh repo for a site:

 <!--?prettify lang=sh-->

+    cd ..
     mkdir crsmithdev.com
+    cd crsmithdev.com
     git init
     cp ../static/target/static-app.jar .

-Here's the minimum directory structure and files necessary to start building a site:
+Here's the minimum directory structure and files necessary to get started:

     .
     |-- config.clj